Making it easier to grow your law firm

 7. How does the aggregation clause work

-The aggregation clause contained within the SRA’s Minimum Terms and Conditions potentially allows for two or more claims to be treated as a single claim, if they are linked by a unifying factor of some kind.
+The aggregation clause in the SRA’s Minimum Terms and Conditions potentially allows multiple claims to be treated as a single claim, for the purpose of applying the limit of indemnity under the policy, provided the claims arise from:

 8. What are the most common causes of PI claims against law firms?